-According to Statista, global language services is set to become a $56.2bn industry by 2021, up from previous estimations that suggested we would be looking at a $47.5 billion industry by the same date.
+According to Statista, global language services is set to become a $56.2bn industry by 2021, up from previous estimations by CSA Research that suggested we would be looking at a $47.5 billion industry by the same date.

 This illustrates the continued growth of global language services, which continue to surpass expectations on a yearly basis – something international brands need to pay close attention to.
 If you are marketing to foreign-speaking audiences, chances are your competitors are investing more in language services on an annual basis and there are some important lessons to take from this trend.